 Tiller is an artist and filmmaker named one of 110 “filmmakers to watch” by Variety Magazine in 2015 for her short film, Sons and Daughters of the Incarcerated — which grew into her feature documentary, Tre Maison Dasan.
-She has worked with the US Agency for International Development, and is currently adjunct faculty at Rhode Island School of Design.
+She has worked with the US Agency for International Development, and has taught at the Rhode Island School of Design.
 Through her work, Denali is interested in empowering artists in systemic thinking, social justice and activism.
 She is most passionate about children and youth advocacy, and how we raise boys in America.

 Stern has worked for 6 years in documentary film.
 She is the Co-Producer of the film NETIZENS (Tribeca 2018, Hot Docs 2018), the Associate Producer of the bomb, an innovative installation and film experience which closed 2016 Tribeca Film Festival and opened 2017 Berlin, and the Director and Producer of the short film, WELL GROOMED (The Atlantic, Vimeo Staff Picks Premieres).
 Previously, Stern was the Production Coordinator for Academy Award nominated documentary Cartel Land, and managed the development and implementation of film campaigns with the leading impact firm, Picture Motion, including Food Chains (2016 BritDoc Impact Award).
 Rebecca lives and works in Brooklyn, NY.

 Freiband is a filmmaker, writer, artist, and teacher who has worked in feature films, documentary, and television for over 15 years.
 He co-produced and was director of photography on I Learn America which premiered at AFIDocs in 2013 and continues to tour.
 The film was also selected by the US State Department for its American Film Showcase, and by the New York City Dept of Education, which developed a viewing guide and now distributes the film to every school in New York City.